baltejbal/SWATCH/README.md

 **Step 2: Soldering**
 <br/>
 Once the PCB has been created, it's time to solder.
-Ensure that you work in a well-ventilated area, wearing safety glasses and using an iron that you are comfortable with.
+Ensure that you work in a well-ventilated area, wearing safety glasses and using an iron.

-  1. Gather your sensor and ADC, a length of copper wire, a wire stripper, a 10-pin double-sided header (does not come with your sensor), a 40-pin stackable header, your PCB, solder and a soldering iron.
+  1. Gather your sensor and ADC, a length of copper wire, a wire stripper, a 10-pin double-sided header for the ADC (does not come with your sensor), a 40-pin stackable header, your PCB, solder and a soldering iron.

   2. Solder the 10-pin header to the sensor board.
 To make this easier, you can place the extended pins into a breadboard, and place the sensor on the shorter pins.
-This ensures a sturdy connection.
+Then solder the 40 pin header to the PCB his ensures a sturdy connection.

-  3. Solder the vias on your PCB.
+  3. Solder the via's on your PCB.
 The easiest method for this is to strip a copper wire, and place it through the via into a breadboard.
 Solder all vias on the exposed side, and then flip and repeat for the opposite side.

   4. Solder the sensor to the PCB.
 You will need to rest the PCB on a flat surface for this, as there is no way to access the extended pins while they are mounted.